tylerlong/rc-call-supervise-demo/README.md

 SIP_INFO_AUTHORIZATION_ID=
 ```

-This part is for RingCentral Restful API, please refer to
+This following part is for RingCentral Restful API, please refer to
 https://developers.ringcentral.com/:

 ```